Classic PCL Teams

 One of the greatest minor league teams ever assembled, the Seals had four 20-game winners and 10 players on either the first or second PCL all-star teams.
 Paul Waner led the team and the league with a .401 average.
 17 of the 25 team members eventually wound up in the Majors.

-NOTE: This team was ranked #10 on Minor League Baseball's web site's list of all-time minor league teams.
+NOTE: This team was ranked #10 on the list of greatest all-time minor league teams selected by historians Bill Weiss and Marshall Wright in 2001.

 1928 SAN FRANCISCO SEALS